a-sarris/Only/README.md

 [![Run unit tests](https://github.com/a-sarris/Only/actions/workflows/main.yml/badge.svg)](https://github.com/a-sarris/Only/actions/workflows/main.yml)
 # Only

-Throttler implementation as an SPM Package that runs a closure only if specific conditions are met.
+A Swift throttler that runs a closure only if specific conditions are met.

 ## Sample Usage